aninax/ChatGPT-Electron-app-full-encryption/README.md

 # ChatGPT-Electron-app-full-encryption

 Electron is a framework that allows you to build cross-platform desktop applications using web technologies.
 With Electron, you can incorporate native Node.js modules and interact with system APIs.
-Here's an example of how you can use Electron to incorporate the Win32 API calls and read a file:
+Here's an example of how you can use Electron to incorporate the Win32 API calls and do full encryption:

 Make sure you have Node.js and npm (Node Package Manager) installed on your system.